Sheltered housing evacuated as fire battled at former Skibbereen convent

 Large plumes of smoke seen spiralling over derelict building near centre of Co Cork town

-Firefighters in Cork were on Tuesday battling a blaze at a former convent in Skibbereen.
+Firefighters in Co Cork were on Tuesday battling a blaze at a former convent in Skibbereen.

-Units of Cork County Fire Service from Skibbereen, Schull and Bantry were sent to the scene with large plumes of smoke visible over Skibbereen as a result of the fire.
+Units of Cork County Fire Service from Skibbereen, Schull and Bantry were sent to the scene with large plumes of smoke visible over the town as a result of the fire.

 It is understood that the convent, which is more than 140-years-old, has been derelict for around 16 years and the property, which had been in Nama, was bought by local developer Bernard Hennessy for around €500,000 in 2014.